Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Case Study

-For the evaluation of the contextual learning models, the dataset is split into two parts: orders from the first three weeks (1.3 million order lines) are used for training, while orders from the last week (0.4 million order lines) are reserved for testing and evaluation.
+In Table \ref{tab:log_loss_brier_score}, two standard metrics---log loss and Brier score---are reported to measure the accuracy of probabilistic predictions for each tuned MC-CLF model on the test set.
+Calibration yields a clear improvement: the calibrated classifier achieves the lowest log loss (0.965) and Brier score (0.031), down from 1.050 and 0.034 for the uncalibrated gradient‑boosted tree (GBT‑CLF), and substantially outperforming both the random‑forest classifier (RF‑CLF; 1.593, 0.054) and the simpler baselines (MLR and classification tree).

-In Table \ref{tab:log_loss_brier_score}, two metrics---log loss and Brier score---are reported to measure the accuracy of probabilistic predictions for the tuned classification models on the test set.
-Probability calibration is applied to the uncalibrated models that obtained the best metrics.
-It is notable that both the log loss and Brier scores show improvement after calibration.
-In addition, Figure \ref{fig:dist_compare_mc_clf} illustrates the performance of an example distributional forecast by multi-class classification against its true empirical distribution on the test set.
-The distribution of the majority class 0 (on-time deliveries) is predicted quite accurately, while the distributions of late and early deliveries are forecasted sufficiently close, albeit with small deviations.
+Figure \ref{fig:dist_compare} presents the joint predicted distributions of (a) the calibrated‑CLF, (b) the QRF, and (c) the discretized regression tree, each plotted against the true empirical distribution for orders fulfilled by a representative carrier.
+The calibrated‑CLF closely reproduces the empirical mass at zero deviation (on‑time deliveries) and tightly follows the tails corresponding to early and late deliveries.
+The QRF exhibits slightly greater discrepancies, particularly in the majority classes (-1 to 1), while the discretized regression tree shows the largest misalignment from the empirical distribution.

-Table \ref{tab:quantile_metrics} presents the pinball losses for different quantiles and the CRPS values of the tuned quantile regression models and classification models.
-The CRPS values are approximated by drawing 1,000 samples to compute Equation (\ref{eq: CRPS}).
-It is observed that the MC-CLF models exhibit higher pinball losses compared to the two quantile regression models, likely due to the discrete nature of classification outputs.
-However, the CRPS of MC-CLF is the lowest among the three models, despite not being explicitly tuned for CRPS.
+Table \ref{tab:quantile_metrics} reports pinball losses at selected quantiles and CRPS values for the tuned quantile regression and calibrated-CLF models.
+CRPS was approximated by drawing 1,000 samples to compute Equation (\ref{eq: CRPS}).
+The calibrated-CLF model exhibit higher pinball losses than the two quantile regression models, reflecting its inherently discrete output, but nonetheless achieves the lowest CRPS overall, even though it was not directly tuned for this metric.
+This superior CRPS performance likely results from calibration producing sharper probability estimates, especially for the majority deviation classes.